Pre Birth Assessment Procedure

 Parents under the age of 18 years old

-In all cases, the MASH will determine if the prospective parent(s), if under 18 years of age, require an assessment concerning his/her needs in their own right.
+In all cases, the MASH will determine if the prospective parent(s), if under 18 years of age, require an assessment concerning their needs in their own right.
 If not, this should be recorded under a Management Decision record including a clear rationale for the decision;

 The reason for the concealment of a pregnancy will be a key factor in determining the risk to the child and that reason will not be fully known until there has been a Pre-birth assessment completed.